esdfirls/medical-question-answering-finetuning/README.md

 3. Training: The `SFTTrainer` class is used to train the model on the training dataset, with evaluation performed on the test dataset during training.
 4. Checkpointing: The model is saved periodically to ensure progress is not lost.

+### Why Supervised Fine-Tuning Was Used
+Supervised fine-tuning was employed to adapt the pre-trained model to the specific domain and task requirements.
+By using labeled datasets with clear input-output pairs, the model learns to generate contextually relevant and accurate responses tailored to medical queries.
+This approach ensures that the model aligns closely with the desired behavior, improving its performance on domain-specific tasks while maintaining coherence and relevance in its outputs.
+Additionally, supervised fine-tuning allows for better control over the model's behavior, reducing the likelihood of generating irrelevant or incorrect responses.

 ---